Home Articles Home Renovation Costs 2025–2026: Average Prices & Budget Guide

 Choosing between DIY and professional help impacts renovation costs significantly.
 DIY renovations save money on labor but require time, skills, and effort.
 For example, painting a room might cost $200 in supplies versus $1,000 or more when hiring a professional painter.
 However, complex tasks like electrical work should be left to experts to avoid safety risks and additional costs from potential mistakes.

 Hiring professionals ensures quality and efficiency, especially for large-scale projects.
 While labor costs can be high, professionals bring expertise and can often complete tasks faster, which can be crucial for time-sensitive projects.
-On average, labor costs account for 20-35% of total renovation budgets.
+On average, labor costs account for 20-35% of total renovation budgets for mixed DIY/professional projects, and 40-60% for fully professional renovations.
 Evaluating the complexity of each task helps determine when DIY makes sense and when professional help is worth the investment.
+For design inspiration and expert architectural tips for home renovation, consulting reliable resources before starting can save both time and money.

 • Plan Thoroughly: A detailed plan avoids overhyped decisions.
 Create a project timeline, outline the work scope, and gather multiple estimates from contractors.
 This preparation minimizes delays and unexpected expenses.